-Dive into the Southport Aquatic Centre for a range of recreational activities like learn to swim, sports massage or simply relax by the pool.
-The centre has heated training pools, indoor teaching pool and a diving pool.
+Dive into the Gold Coast Aquatic Centre for a range of recreational activities like learn to swim, sports massage or simply relax by the pool.
+The centre has heated training pools, indoor teaching pool and a diving pool

 This 200 space car park has many uses.
 On a day to day basis the car park is available for park users but the space also allows it to be easily transformed into the centre of activity for large sporting or cultural events.